leanprover-community/mathematics_in_lean/html/_sources/basics.rst.txt

 in Lean's underlying logic.
-This means that not only can one rewrite with ``sub_eq_add_neg`` to replace ``a - b = a + -b``, but in some contexts you can use the two sides of the equation interchangeably.
+This means that not only can one rewrite with ``sub_eq_add_neg`` to replace ``a - b = a + -b``, but in some contexts, when dealing with the integers, you can use the two sides of the equation interchangeably.
 For example, you now have enough information to prove the theorem ``self_sub`` from the last section: